bassings/GCBStaging/DESIGN-SYSTEM-REFERENCE.md

 ### Color Usage Rules:

 ✅ **DO:**
-- Use Hyper White for all headlines and primary body text
+- Use Off-White for all headlines and primary body text
 - Use Brutal Grey for metadata, dates, author names, view counts
 - Use Acid Lime for interactive elements (buttons, links on hover, play icons)
 - Use Chrome for borders and dividers only